klis87/normy/packages/normy/README.md

 ## Required conditions [:arrow_up:](#table-of-content)

-In order to make automatic normalisation work, the following conditions must be meet:
+In order to make automatic normalisation work, the following conditions must be met:

-1. you must have a standardized way to identify your objects, usually this is just `id` key
+1. you must have a standardized way to identify your objects, usually this is done by key `id`
 2. ids must be unique across the whole app, not only across object types, if not, you will need to append something to them, the same has to be done in GraphQL world, usually adding `_typename`
-3. objects with the same ids should have consistent structure, if an object like book in one query has `title` key, it should be `title` in others, not `name` out of a sudden
+3. objects with the same ids should have a consistent structure, if an object like book in one query has `title` key, it should be `title` in others, not `name` out of a sudden

 Two functions which can be passed to `createNormalizedQueryClient` can help to meet those requirements, `shouldObjectBeNormalized` and `getNormalisationObjectKey`.
+getNormalisationObjectKey: obj => obj.id

-`shouldObjectBeNormalized` can help you with 1st point, if for instance you identify objects differently, for instance by `_id` key, then you can pass `shouldObjectBeNormalized: obj => obj._id !== undefined` to `handleRequest`.
+`shouldObjectBeNormalized` and `getNormalisationObjectKey` can help you with 1st point, if for instance you identify objects differently, for instance by `_id` key, then you can pass `shouldObjectBeNormalized: obj => obj._id !== undefined` and `getNormalisationObjectKey: obj => obj._id`.

-`getNormalisationObjectKey` allows you to pass 2nd requirement.
+`getNormalisationObjectKey` also allows you to pass the 2nd requirement.
 For example, if your ids are unique, but not across the whole app, but within object types, you could use `getNormalisationObjectKey: obj => obj.id + obj.type` or something similar.
 If that is not possible, then you could just compute a suffix yourself, for example: